-A manual shut-off valve must be installed in the gas supply line upstream of the Heater as shown in Figure 2-8.
+A manual shut-off valve is factory-installed in the gas supply line at the unit, as shown in Figure 2-3a.
+Additionally, if a gas regulator is installed upstream of the unit, refer to Figure 2-8 to determine the location of the manual shut-off valve installation in relation to the regulator.
 The maximum allowable gas pressure to the Heater is 14" W.C.